paulscherrerinstitute/pcaspy/docs/source/installation.rst

 - Run ``make``.

-.. note:: On windows, one has to use the same version of Visual Studio as the one used to build Python.
+.. note:: On windows, the Visual Studio version has to match that used to build Python.

           +------------------+-----------------------+
           | Python Version   | Visual Studio Version |